secretstartups/handbook/okrs/index.html.md

 `KR Example Placeholder: 1x example full product/R&D hierarchy of labels, 1x example just division`

-Watch this video for a demo on how to use GitLab for OKR management:
+Watch this video for a demo on how to create objectives and key results:

 <figure class="video_container">
-  <iframe src="https://www.youtube.com/embed/MFDnUzNadOQ" frameborder="0" allowfullscreen="true"> </iframe>
+  <iframe src="https://www.youtube.com/embed/QmOM7J0Tu0o" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 ### How to Align Team OKRs to the CEO OKRs
 Once team OKRs have been added to GitLab, they can then be aligned to relevant CEO key results.
 Team OKRs should align to a CEO key result when it contributes to the progress of that key results.
 If you want to align a function level KR to a related CEO objective for visibility, but the function level objective does not relate to a specific CEO KR, follow the additional steps to ensure the contributions don't count as progress toward an unrelated KR.